adityassharma-ss/scd/Readme.md

 - **Metrics Batch API**: 360,000 API calls per hour per subscription.

 The Metrics Batch API is designed for high-volume scenarios, allowing multiple metrics queries in a single request, thus optimizing performance and reducing the likelihood of throttling. ([learn.microsoft.com](https://learn.microsoft.com/en-us/answers/questions/1918789/what-are-the-rest-api-calls-per-hour-limitations?utm_source=chatgpt.com))

+### **2.3.
+Data Volume and Types of Metrics Available for Visualization**

+Azure Monitor provides a comprehensive set of metrics categorized as follows:

+#### **2.3.1.
+Platform (Standard) Metrics**
+- **Compute Metrics**: CPU usage, memory availability, disk I/O operations.
+- **Storage Metrics**: Total capacity used, number of transactions, ingress/egress data.
+- **Network Metrics**: Ingress and egress traffic, number of active connections.

+These metrics are pre-aggregated and stored with a default retention period of **93 days**, with up to **30 days** of data queryable in a single chart. ([learn.microsoft.com](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/data-platform-metrics?utm_source=chatgpt.com))

+#### **2.3.2.
+Custom Metrics**
+Users can define and collect custom metrics specific to their applications, such as user transactions or custom performance counters.
+Custom metrics are stored alongside platform metrics. ([learn.microsoft.com](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/metrics-custom-overview?utm_source=chatgpt.com))

+#### **2.3.3.
+Log-Based Metrics**
+Derived from log data, these metrics can be created by applying analytical queries to logs stored in Azure Monitor.
+They are useful for extracting insights from detailed logs. ([learn.microsoft.com](https://learn.microsoft.com/en-us/azure/azure-monitor/app/metrics-overview?utm_source=chatgpt.com))

 ## **3. Best Practices for Enterprise Integration**